-- appoint independent assessors who have the following minimum knowledge, skills and occupational competence: - be an experienced senior drinks dispense technician (for example 5 years' experience) and worked in industry or drinks dispense training/assessment within last two years or able to demonstrate up-to-date knowledge and skills, for example through continuing professional development records - hold or working towards an assessor award for example A1, TAQA (Training, Assessment and Quality Assurance) - provide training for independent assessors in terms of good assessment practice, operating the assessment tools and grading - have quality assurance systems and procedures that support fair, reliable and consistent assessment across organisation and over time - operate induction training and standardisation events for independent assessors when they begin working for the EPAO - operate induction training and standardisation events for each independent assessor before they deliver an updated assessment method for the first time - thereafter operate regular standardisation events for independent assessors at a frequency determined by risk, good practice and need and based on sufficient robust auditing activity. - operate moderation of assessment activity and decisions, through examination of documentation and observation of activity, based on any available minimum criteria from the EQA provider, good practice, need and based on sufficient robust auditing activity.
+- appoint independent assessors who have the following minimum knowledge, skills and occupational competence: - be an experienced senior drinks dispense technician and worked in industry or drinks dispense training or assessment within last two years or able to demonstrate up-todate knowledge and skills, for example through continuing professional development records - provide training for independent assessors in terms of good assessment practice, operating the assessment tools and grading - have quality assurance systems and procedures that support fair, reliable and consistent assessment across organisation and over time - operate induction training and standardisation events for independent assessors when they begin working for the EPAO - operate induction training and standardisation events for each independent assessor before they deliver an updated assessment method for the first time - thereafter operate regular standardisation events for independent assessors at a frequency determined by risk, good practice and need and based on sufficient robust auditing activity. - operate moderation of assessment activity and decisions, through examination of documentation and observation of activity, based on any available minimum criteria from the EQA provider, good practice, need and based on sufficient robust auditing activity.
 EPAOs are therefore expected to have in place clear robust relevant policies and to manage the moderation of their independent assessors dynamically (i.e. increase moderation rates above a minimum as necessary as a matter of course).